Docker Pricing 2026

 - Free tier: Yes

 Docker offers 4 pricing tiers: Docker Personal, Docker Pro, Docker Team, Docker Business.
-Standard paid plans include Docker Personal at $0/free, Docker Pro at $11/user/month, Docker Team at $16/user/month.
+A free plan is available.
+Paid plans include Docker Pro at $11/user/month, Docker Team at $16/user/month, Docker Business at $24/user/month.
 The Docker Pro plan is professional developers who need unlimited private repos and higher pull limits.

 Compared to other developer tools software, Docker is positioned at the budget-friendly price point.